4th of July Safety Tips

 To help your dog stay calm during 4th of July, create a safe space in your house away from the sound of fireworks.
 Pick a quiet area, ideally in an interior area of your home, away from windows that will be more sheltered from the fireworks.
 Playing music or putting on a movie at a slightly higher volume can be useful to help your dog not focus on the sounds of fireworks.
 Your dog will still be able to hear fireworks, the familiar household sounds can help to muffle the fireworks and help dogs to be less distressed and agitated.

 To help your dog cope with 4th of July, stock up on treats your dog is excited about.
-It’s especially helpful to ensure you have dog-safe chews and other long-lasting enrichment treats like stuffed KONGS prepped and ready for your dog.
-Even if your dog doesn’t have big feelings about fireworks, pairing the sounds of the season with high-value treats like chews can support your dog in maintaining positive associations with the sounds of fireworks.
-For dogs who do struggle with fireworks, chewing is a naturally self-soothing activity that can help lower stress during the July 4th holiday.
-Pairing the sound of fireworks with something pleasurable can help your dog develop more positive feelings and associations with the sound of fireworks.
+Pro tip: purchase dog-safe chews and other long-lasting enrichment toys.
+For example, try a stuffed KONG which will take your dog’s focus off of the fireworks.
+Even if your dog isn’t fearful of fireworks, pair the sounds with high-value food to create positive associations with fireworks.
+For dogs who do struggle with fireworks, chewing is a naturally self-soothing activity that can help lower stress.

-If your dog is stressed, worried, or upset about the sound of fireworks over the July 4th holiday, it’s ok to do whatever you can to comfort and support your dog.
-Some people worry that if they comfort their dog who is panicked about fireworks, they could end up rewarding the fearful behavior, but this isn’t the case.
+If your dog is stressed, worried, or upset about the sound of fireworks over the July 4th holiday, do whatever you can to comfort and support your dog.
+Some worry that comforting a panicked dog could end up rewarding the fearful behavior, but this isn’t the case.
 Our dogs trust us and look to us for safety and reassurance.
 If your dog is uncertain or worried about the fireworks, it’s perfectly ok to do whatever you can to keep your dog safe and support them during the fireworks.

-If you know that your dog struggles with anxiety and fears around the 4th of July talk with your dog’s vet as early as possible about these symptoms.
-Your veterinarian may be able to prescribe your dog some anti-anxiety medication which can be given during the 4th of July fireworks season to help your dog to relax and be more comfortable as they cope with the upsetting sounds of fireworks.
-Panic and anxiety about fireworks are both extremely common in dogs.
-For dogs who are truly panicked, prescription medication can make a big difference in helping your dog feel safer and calmer during the fireworks.
+If you know that your dog struggles with anxiety around the 4th of July, talk with your dog’s vet as early as possible.
+Your veterinarian may prescribe some anti-anxiety medication which can help your dog relax as they cope with the upsetting sounds of fireworks.
+Panic and anxiety about fireworks are extremely common in dogs.
+For certain dogs, prescription medication can help them feel safer and calmer during the fireworks.